 Depression is linked with an increased risk of stroke, but it is also very common for people to develop emotional disorders after stroke.
-According to some studies, nearly 30% of stroke survivors develop depression, either in the early or late stages after stroke, which can affect recovery and quality of life (1).
+According to some studies, 1 in 3 stroke survivors develop depression at any one time after stroke which can affect recovery and quality of life.
+(1)

-Post-stroke depression (PSD) is more common after a major stroke than a minor one; and is seen more in elderly stroke patients than in younger ones.
-But it can be difficult to diagnose, because of other cognitive impairments, including speech problems; memory problems; and difficulty recognizing objects and people (2,3).
+Post-stroke depression (PSD) is more common after a major stroke than a minor one; and is seen more in women than in men.
+But it can be difficult to diagnose, because of other cognitive impairments, including speech problems; memory problems; and difficulty recognising objects and people.
+(2)

 Everyone will suffer some degree of emotional problems after stroke.
 But it’s time to seek help if several of these symptoms appear together, or are frequent and prolonged:

 - Persistent sad, anxious or empty feelings

 It’s normal to feel sad or worried after a stroke.
 People are often naturally concerned about financial pressures or the reaction of family and friends.
 However, if these feelings of anxiety become overwhelming, it’s time to seek help.

 At least 50% of stroke survivors have sleep-disordered breathing (SDB), which means their sleep is interrupted several times a night.
 Getting a good night’s sleep is an important part of how well people recover after stroke (3).

 - Changes in eating habits